 Formula Breakdown

-- DATE($E5, 1, 1): This part constructs a date using the year from cell E5, a month of 1 (January), and a day of 1.
+- DATE($E5, 1, 1): Constructs a date using the year from cell E5, a month of 1 (January), and a day of 1.
 This creates the first day of the specified year.

-- ($D5-1)*7: Here, the value in cell D5 (week number) is subtracted by 1 and then multiplied by 7.
+- ($D5-1)*7: 1 is subtracted from the value in cell D5 (week number), and then the result is multiplied by 7.
 This calculates the number of days to add to the first day of the year to reach the desired week.

 - The result of step 2 is added to the date obtained in step 1.
 This provides the date of the desired week.